AlexsanderKevin/rest-api-TEMPLATE/README.md

 2. Install dependencies using **`npm install`** command
 3. Add your own routes, controllers, and models inside the **`src/routes`**, **`src/controllers`**, and **`src/models`** folders
 4. Start the server using the **`npm start`** command

+## **About the BASIC version**

+This branch contains the BASIC version, it doesn't have important features such as Authentication or Middleware support.
+The purpose of heaving a version like this is to build small applications, just for studying, as quick as possible.

 ## **Final thoughts**